loda-lang/loda-programs/programs/oeis/list2.md

 * [A269342](http://oeis.org/A269342) ([L08 program](A269342.asm)): a(n) = (n + 1)*(2*n + 1)*(4*n + 9)/3.
 * [A269445](http://oeis.org/A269445) ([L05 program](A269445.asm)): a(n) = Sum_{k=0..n} floor(k/13).
 * [A269457](http://oeis.org/A269457) ([L07 program](A269457.asm)): a(n) = 5*(n + 1)*(n + 4)/2.
+* [A269822](http://oeis.org/A269822) ([L10 program](A269822.asm)): Number of n X 1 0..4 arrays with some element plus some horizontally, diagonally, antidiagonally or vertically adjacent neighbor totalling four exactly once.
 * [A270059](http://oeis.org/A270059) ([L09 program](A270059.asm)): Number of distinct digits needed to write n in all bases >= 2.
 * [A270109](http://oeis.org/A270109) ([L11 program](A270109.asm)): a(n) = n^3 + (n+1)*(n+2).
 * [A270200](http://oeis.org/A270200) ([L17 program](A270200.asm)): a(0) = 0; for n >= 1, a(n) = A054429(A005187(1+A054429(n-1))).